If you’re like most life insurance shoppers with GERD…

 This will lead to irritation of your esophagus which then causes other symptoms such as heartburn.
-When your acid reflux becomes chronic, you then have GERD.
+When it becomes chronic, you then have GERD.

 Gastroesophageal Reflux Disease may cause significant problems if not corrected.

 These may include Barrett’s esophagus, erosive esophagitis, and esophageal bleeding.
-Typically, erosive esophagitis occurs when Gastroesophageal Reflux Disease GERD damages the esophagus significantly.
+Typically, erosive esophagitis occurs when GERD damages the esophagus significantly.

 Barret’s esophagus is when the tissue lining your esophagus changes to look like your stomach’s tissue.
 These changes in your lining of the esophagus may put you at an increased risk of an uncommon cancer named adenocarcinoma.

 Can I get life insurance coverage with GERD & acid reflux?